margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Stranger ##
 Someone on the outside, living in the shadows of life's existence.
 It's a mysterty why she's so unknown to people, living in the dark, enraptured by the loneliness.
-She's foreign, she's different, she's unfamiliar, yet she ha something new to offer and a heart to light up the whole room.
+She's foreign, she's different, she's unfamiliar, yet she has something new to offer and a heart to light up the whole room.

 <br>